Etiology and diagnosis of prerenal disease and acute tubular necrosis in acute kidney injury in adults

 The two major causes of AKI that occur in the hospital are prerenal disease and acute tubular necrosis (ATN).
 Together, they account for approximately 65 to 75 percent of cases of AKI.
 (See 'Frequency of prerenal disease and acute tubular necrosis as a cause of AKI' below.)

 This topic will review the pathophysiology, etiology, clinical presentation, and evaluation and diagnosis of prerenal disease and ATN as a cause of AKI.
 The diagnostic approach to patients with acute or chronic kidney disease (CKD), the possible prevention and management of ATN, and renal and patient outcomes after ATN are discussed elsewhere.
-(See "Diagnostic approach to adult patients with subacute kidney injury in an outpatient setting" and "Possible prevention and therapy of ischemic acute tubular necrosis" and "Renal and patient outcomes after acute tubular necrosis".)
+(See "Diagnostic approach to adult patients with subacute kidney injury in an outpatient setting" and "Possible prevention and therapy of ischemic acute tubular necrosis" and "Kidney and patient outcomes after acute kidney injury in adults".)To continue reading this article, you must log in with your personal, hospital, or group practice subscription.
+For more information on subscription options, click below on the option that best describes you:

 - Khwaja A. KDIGO clinical practice guidelines for acute kidney injury.
 Nephron Clin Pract 2012; 120:c179.